-6.3.6 Output Organization
+9.3.6 Output Organisation

-After having processed the input data for a DataSet, the workflow highlights and executes the Product Renamer actor, which, by default, will copy the defined final products of the Science actor to the directory specified by END\PRODUCTS\DIR and rename them with names derived from the values of certain FITS header keywords.
-Specifically, final products are renamed by default with names of the form <HIERARCH.ESO.OBS.NAME>\<HIERARCH.ESO.PRO.CATG>.fits, with <HIERARCH.ESO.OBS.NAME> and <HIERARCH.ESO.OBS.NAME> is the name of the OB and <HIERARCH.ESO.PRO.CATG> is the category of the product file).
+After having processed the input data for a DataSet, the workflow highlights and executes the Product Renamer actor, which, by default, will copy the defined final products of the ForsScience actor to the directory specified by END\PRODUCTS\DIR and rename them with names derived from the values of certain FITS header keywords.
+Specifically, final products are renamed by default with names of the form <HIERARCH.ESO.OBS.NAME>\<HIERARCH.ESO.PRO.CATG>.fits with <HIERARCH.ESO.OBS.NAME> and <HIERARCH.ESO.PRO.CATG> representing the values of the corresponding FITS header keywords (<HIERARCH.ESO.OBS.NAME> is the name of the OB and <HIERARCH.ESO.PRO.CATG> is the category of the product file).
 These names are fully configurable by right-clicking on the Product Renamer actor, selecting Configure Actor, and then editing the string as appropriate.
 In some cases the keyword <HIERARCH.ESO.OBS.TARG.NAME> (target name) may be more useful than <HIERARCH.ESO.OBS.NAME>.